rafaelgreca/scratchml/README.md

 - Perceptron (added in version 4.0.0)
 - PCA (added in version 8.0.0)
 - Random Forest Classifier and Random Forest Regressor (added in version 7.0.0)
-- Support Vector Classifier and Support Vector Regressor (added in version 10.0.0)
+- Support Vector Classifier** and Support Vector Regressor (added in version 10.0.0)

+** only available for binary classification at the moment

 Data split functions: